 - Terri L. Snyder, California State University, Fullerton

 - Bertrand Van Ruymbeke, Université de Paris 8 and Institut Universitaire de France

 - Heather Kopelson, University of Alabama

 - Ann Little, Colorado State University

 - Alyssa Mt.
 Pleasant, University at Buffalo, State University of New York

 The Omohundro Institute’s scope encompasses the history and cultures of North America from circa 1450 to 1820 and includes related developments in Africa, the British Isles, the Caribbean, Europe, and Latin America.

-We welcome nominations of scholars working in early American history, literature, or related fields in both the United States and abroad and will open the nomination process for the class of 2019 later this year.
-Please continue to watch this site for details or follow us on Twitter.
+We welcome nominations of scholars working in early American history, literature, or related fields in both the United States and abroad.